jkkummerfeld/slate/README.md

 - Show the set of available labels
 - Specify every chunk must be labeled, or only some
 - Move view independently of cursor
+- Be able to annotate with errors (creating new errors along the way) and then sort by label

 Internal:
 - What happens if we hit a word wider than the window?